Trump's legal team has joint defense agreement with Stone ally Corsi

 Reporter breaks down Corsi, Stone emails on WikileaksNov.
 28, 201815:02

 Corsi said he never participated in the calls and, to his knowledge, neither did Trump.
-Sekulow confirmed the existence of the mutual defense agreement but wouldn't elaborate.
+A source familiar with the arrangement confirmed the existence of the mutual defense agreement but wouldn't elaborate.

 Corsi said Gray described the conversations to him as "very much one way," with Gray updating Sekulow on the proceedings with Mueller.